microsoft/implementation-patterns/azure-pipelines/README.md

                 #Deploy abc/def/ghi/klm

 - **Dependencies**: watch out for missing DependsOn.
-Troubleshooting - use a Azure CLI window.
+Troubleshooting - use a Azure CLI window. more details incoming/ TBD
-- **Secrets**: Don't have secrets visible in code.
+- **Secrets**: Don't have secrets visible in code. more details incoming/ TBD